21st Century Teaching and Learning

 - Be in employment as an educator during the academic year for which the applicant is applying to the programme.

-A: The deadline is 31st May 2021.
-All supporting documents must be received by 30th June 2021.
-(See next section for a list of these).
+The deadline is 31st July 2022.
+All supporting documents must be received by 31st July 2022.
+(See next section for a list of these)

 Who should I contact for more information?

-Students accepted to the programme will be asked to choose their preferred five additional modules, which will be delivered across Semester One (October - December) and Semester Two (January - March).
+Students accepted to the programme will be asked to choose their preferred five additional modules, which will be delivered across Semester One (September - December) and Semester Two (January - March), also onsite in TCD.
 Please consult our brochure for descriptions of the available modules.
+Some extra virtual support sessions will be delivered via Zoom, but applicants should be prepared to attend the majority of the course in person.

 The course fees are approximately €400, including the €55 application fee, making it great value Teacher CPD as well as a level 9 postgraduate qualification.